 We may also use your personal information to communicate with you about:

-- your current Public Trust products and services;
+- your current Public Trust products and services

-- other products or services (including those of other organisations) that we believe may interest you;
+- other products or services (including those of other organisations) that we believe may interest you

 - general marketing or promotional activities.

-Who may we provide your information to?
+Who would we provide your information to?

-- to people or organisations that undertake services for us (such as where we ask a market research provider to get your feedback on our products and services or carry out ‘data matching’ for us)
+- with people or organisations that undertake services for us (such as where we ask a market research provider to get your feedback on our products and services or carry out ‘data matching’ for us)

 - when we need legal or other professional advice